Home page for DJ Billy James

 Toasts have been a tradition at wedding celebrations since ancient times when cups were clicked together to ward off evil spirits and raised to the heavens as an offering to the gods.
 Legend has it that the term 'toast' was coined about three hundred years ago in France when it became common practice to place a piece of toast in a goblet of wine to filter out the sediment as one drank the crudely made vintage.

 At virtually every wedding reception today, it is a festive tradition for the bride and groom to be toasted by the best man and sometimes the maid of honor, parents, relatives and friends as a formal expression of good wishes for the newlyweds.
-It is also becoming a tradition for the groom, the bride, or both to respond by acknowledging the toasts and greeting their guests.
-Here are some guidelines for both the bride and groom as well as those who will be delivering toasts.
+It is also common for the groom, the bride, or both to respond by acknowledging the toasts and greeting their guests.
+Here are some guidelines for both the bride and groom as well as those who will be delivering toasts. |

 Decide when to have the toasts and who will give them.

 Right before dinner is when your guests are most attentive and those giving the toasts are likely to be most focused and articulate.
 This is usually the perfect time for toasts.
 However, toasts may also occur between dinner courses or after dinner.
-It's always better to identify ahead of time all of those who plan to give a toast.
-That way your DJ can introduce each person who is toasting, and create a smooth transition from one toast to the next.
+It is always better to identify ahead of time all of those who plan to give a toast.
+That way your DJ can introduce each person who is toasting and create a smooth transition from one toast to the next.
 Also, the bride and groom may want to consider responding to the toasts by taking the microphone and welcoming their guests.
-This is an excellent but often overlooked opportunity to share your thoughts and feelings and thank your guests for coming.
+This is an excellent but often overlooked opportunity to share your thoughts and thank your guests for coming.

 Make sure the beverage is poured before toasting.